Trump tweets conspiracy theory about Buffalo protester police officers knocked to ground - LI News Radio

 Trump tweets conspiracy theory about Buffalo protester police officers knocked to ground

-On Twitter Tuesday morning, Trump suggested that the 75-year-old man who remains hospitalized in serious condition after being shoved to the ground by two Buffalo, New York, police officers may be an “ANTIFA provocateur” and that the whole incident could be part of a “set up.”
+On Twitter Tuesday morning, Trump suggested that 75-year-old Martin Gugino, who remains hospitalized in serious condition after being shoved to the ground by two Buffalo, New York, police officers, may be an “ANTIFA provocateur” and that the whole incident could be part of a “set up.”

-Gugino’s lawyer has since called the president’s accusations “dark, dangerous, and untrue.”
+Gugino’s lawyer has since called the president’s accusations “dark, dangerous, and untrue,” in a statement obtained by CNN.

-Tagging the conservative news outlet OANN (One America News Network), the president said “I watched, he fell harder than was pushed.
+Tagging the conservative news outlet OANN (One America News Network), the president said in his tweet “I watched, he fell harder than was pushed.
 Was aiming scanner.
 Could be a set up?”

-The tweet comes on the heels of a roundtable meeting with law enforcement representatives on Monday in which Trump said the panel would discuss policing and “talk about ideas how we can do it better and how we can do it, if possible, in a much more gentle fashion.”
+Buffalo protester shoved by Police could be an ANTIFA provocateur.
+75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment. @OANN I watched, he fell harder than was pushed.
+Was aiming scanner.
+Could be a set up?

+Video of the incident shows Gugino walking in the direction of a crowd of uniformed officers when two officers appear to shove him.
+He then falls onto his back and the back of his head hits the concrete.
+The sound of the Gugino’s head hitting the ground silenced the crowd, the video shows.
+Blood can be seen seeping from Gugino’s head as he laid motionless as several officers walk by him, before another officer, possibly a National Guard member, came to his aid.

-Two Buffalo police officers are now facing criminal charges in connection with the graphic caught-on-video shove of the man during a protest, prosecutors said over the weekend.
+The two Buffalo police officers seen pushing Gugino in the video are now facing criminal charges in connection with the incident, prosecutors said over the weekend, after a spokesperson for the city and police department, Mike DeGeorge, initially said in a statement that the man “tripped and fell.”

 Officers Aaron Torgalski and Robert McCabe were charged with second-degree assault during their video arraignments on Saturday and were released on their own recognizance.
 They both entered not guilty pleas and are expected back in court on July 20.